 Comfort with ambiguity and working on a fast-paced team is a must with this position as schedules and work change often.
 When working locally, the schedule is typically 4 days on, followed by 3 days off.
 Camping “hitches” require members to camp and live on project locations for 8 – 14 days at a time, followed by a pre-determined number of days off.
 When on AD status, the crew will get deployed for 21 – 30 days at a time.

 The Crew Leader position requires professionalism, patience, mentorship, technical aptitude, focus on efficiency, and a high level of comfort in the outdoors.
-The crew will be comprised of two Crew Leaders and eight Crew Members.
+The crew will be comprised of one Crew Leader, one Assistant Crew Leader, and six Crew Members.

-Home base for this crew is the Villanow Work Center within the Conasauga Ranger District of the Chattahoochee-Oconee National Forest, located in Georgia.
-Crew members and leaders will be required to live no more than a one-hour drive (or less) from this reporting site (12411 East Hwy 136, Lafayette, GA 30728).
-It is paramount that members understand they will be roving throughout the Southeastern United States and beyond for the duration of the program.
+Home base for this crew is Chattanooga, Tennessee.
+It is paramount that members understand they will be roving throughout the Southeastern United States for the duration of the program.

 Note: When camping on a project location is required, members will camp, travel, work, and eat as a crew.
 No drug or alcohol consumption allowed during work related travel at any time.

 At minimum, the crew will earn: